serdarburakguneri/hobby-streamer/backend/lambdas/cmd/trigger_transcode_job/README.md

 ## Features

-- Accepts requests with `assetId`, `videoType`, and `format`
+- Accepts requests with `assetId`, `videoId`, and `format`
-- Sends structured SQS messages to the transcoder job queue
+- Sends structured SQS messages to separate HLS and DASH job queues
 - Supports HLS and DASH job types
 - Returns success or error response